LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 What Is the LHA Peel and How Is It Different?

 The LHA Peel, also known as the Lala Peel, is designed for skin that doesn’t tolerate traditional acids.
 Its main ingredient, Lipo-Hydroxy Acid, is a gentler derivative of salicylic acid.
-With a pH of 5.5, close to the skin’s balance, it reduces the risk of inflammation, dryness, and barrier damage.
+With a pH of 5.5, which is close to the skin’s natural balance, it reduces the risk of inflammation, dryness, and barrier damage.

 Rather than removing layers of skin, the lala peel promotes cell turnover while keeping the surface intact.
 It clears pores, smooths texture, and stimulates collagen without peeling or redness.
 This makes it ideal for rosacea, compromised skin barriers, or sensitivity to AHAs and BHAs.

-Originally developed in South Korea and now used in over 500 clinics, the lala peel has gained popularity in Australia.
+Originally developed in South Korea and now used in over 500 clinics, the Lala Peel has gained popularity in Australia.
 Hobart cosmetic therapies clinics, including ours, are embracing this shift toward low-irritation treatments.

 Formulated with Lipo-Hydroxy Acid and hydrating lipids, it restores elasticity and hydration during exfoliation.
 It treats acne, sun-related dullness, and uneven texture while keeping skin calm and comfortable.